Best Multivitamins for Athletes (2025 Guide)

 Best Whole-Food Option: Garden of Life Sport Multivitamin

 Made from certified organic whole foods.
-Includes live probiotics, antioxidant fruit blend, and all nutrients from real food sources.
+Includes live probiotics, an antioxidant fruit blend, and all nutrients sourced from real food matrices — which may improve cofactor absorption for certain vitamins.
 NSF Certified for Sport.

 Amazon · Affiliate